1a: “Essentials of Geography”

 - Some systems are in steady state equilibrium.
 In the long term they change very little.
 In a large Prairie like that around Caronport, examples of these would include the nature of the vegetation and the average climate.
-These may vary a little each year, but, in the long term, they are stable.
+These may vary a little each year, but, in the long term, they have been relatively stable.

 For example, if you were here ten years ago, the vegetation was much the same.
 The climate has changed little (though it is changing more rapidly now) over the past several hundred years.

 - Some systems are in metastable equilibrium.
 In this case, an event has occurred which has dramatically changed a system, but then the system has stabilized at a new level.
 The system goes from level of steady-state equilibrium to another level of steady-state equilibrium.